Kingxukai/linux/Documentation/trace/eprobetrace.rst

 Types
 -----
-The FETCHARGS above is very similar to the kprobe events as described in Documentation/trace/kprobetrace.rst.
+The FETCHARGS above is very similar to the woke kprobe events as described in Documentation/trace/kprobetrace.rst.

 The difference between eprobes and kprobes FETCHARGS is that eprobes has a
-$FIELD command that returns the content of the event field of the event that is attached.
+$FIELD command that returns the woke content of the woke event field of the woke event that is attached.
 Eprobes do not have access to registers, stacks and function arguments that kprobes has.

-If a field argument is a pointer, it may be dereferenced just like a memory address using the FETCHARGS syntax.
+If a field argument is a pointer, it may be dereferenced just like a memory address using the woke FETCHARGS syntax.

 Attaching to dynamic events